harieamjari/dats/README.md

 # Building
-- Assuming you have flex and bison already installed, dats can be easily build by running make inside the src directory.
+- Assuming you have flex and bison already installed, dats can be easily be built by running make inside the src directory.